The action of a nilpotent group on its horofunction boundary has finite orbits: Introduction

 Given a group acting by isometries on a space, one often finds it useful to study the induced action on some boundary of the space, for example the hyperbolic boundary of a Gromov hyperbolic space or the ideal boundary of a CAT(0) space.
 The hope is that the action on the boundary is simpler than the action on the space itself.

-Of course, any finitely generated group, when endowed with its word metric, acts on itself, and then one can study the induced action on the horofunction boundary, which exists for any metric space.
+Of course, we may endow any finitely-generated group with its word metric, and then the group acts isometrically on itself by left translations.
+One can then study the induced action on the horofunction boundary, which exists for any metric space.

 The case of $\Z^d$ with an arbitrary finite generating set was investigated by Rieffel~\cite{rieffel_group} in connection with his work on quantum metric spaces.
 Essential to his work was that the action on the horoboundary is amenable and that there are sufficiently many finite orbits.
 In~\cite{develin_cayley}, Develin studied in greater detail the horoboundary of $\Z^d$ and the action of $\Z^d$ on it.